zuai-logo

 The total number of different species in an ecosystem.

-The number of different species present in a given area.
+The number of different species present in an ecosystem.

 How evenly distributed the species are in an ecosystem.